iTwin/itwinjs-core/docs/bis/intro/codes.md

 - Contract Number
 - Project Number
 - RFID
+- Door Number
+- Room Number
 - Etc.

 When the identified entity is physical in nature, it will often have its *code* physically affixed to it (as in the VIN Number on a car or the Manufacturer’s Serial Number on an instrument).

-**Code** is a three-part identifier that consists of a `CodeSpec`, a `CodeScope` and a `CodeValue`.
+When the identified entity is non-physical, it may have its *code* semi-permanently attached to a related physical entity.
+For example, a physical valve will have its serial number permanently affixed to it.
+The "Tag Number" of the "function" that the valve is performing in the process is stamped onto a "Tag" attached to the valve with a wire.
+If the valve is replaced with a new one (with a new serial number) the Tag holding function's "Tag Number" will be moved to the new valve.

 ## CodeSpec
+Each `Element` has a `CodeSpec` navigation property relating it to a `CodeSpec` Element that governs its Code.
 A `CodeSpec` (aka **Code Specification**) captures the rules for encoding and decoding significant business information into and from a Code.
 A Code Specification is used to generate and validate Codes.

-A single BIS Repository (e.g. an iModel) may use many Code Specifications, because different classes of Elements can have different coding conventions.
+A single BIS Repository (e.g. an iModel) may use many Code Specifications--different classes of Elements can have different coding conventions.

-Each `Element` has a relationship to the `CodeSpec` that should be used to encode or decode the Code for that instance.

 ## CodeScope

-Each `Element` has a relationship to another Element that provides the **uniqueness scope for its Code**.
+Each `Element` has a `CodeScope` navigation property to another Element that provides the uniqueness scope for its Code.
 For example, a Floor Code (like "1" or "2") must be unique within a Building, but is not unique across Buildings.
 In this example, the Building instance is providing the CodeScope for the Floor.

-## CodeValue
+## Code uniqueness

-Each `Element` stores a `CodeValue` that is a text string.
-In many contexts, CodeValue is colloquially referred to as the *Element's Code*.

-Elements representing real-world entities that don’t have a meaningful real-world identifier, e.g. a piece of baseboard, a pile of dirt, an average bolt, will have `null` for its `CodeValue`.

-A `CodeValue` should be a human-understandable string, *not* a Guid. `FederationGuid` fulfills that purpose.
+For a given Element, the combination of `CodeSpec`, `CodeScope`, and `CodeValue` must be unique within a BIS repository.
+In BIS Repositories, all `null` values are considered to be unique.

 > Next: [ElementAspect Fundamentals](./elementaspect-fundamentals.md)